dramforever/nix-dram/README.md

 (Yes I do use these all the time.)
 Even more obscure ones like and `nix copy`, `nix bundle` also work.

-If you put a wrapper around `nix`, that's more subcommands I'd feel comfortable implementing, honestly.
+A wrapper around `nix` would mean more subcommands I'd feel comfortable implementing, honestly.
 On the other hand, if you do the C++ work, to modify `INSTALLABLE` handling, there's just one function you need to touch: